faucetsdn/NetworkML/README.md

 ## Plugins
 The current supported plugins are:
 ### NodeClassifier
-Plugin for traffic classification to determine device types.
+Plugin for traffic classification to determine device types and their behavior.
-### AbnormalDetector
-Plugin for detecting if a device is not acting normally.